Cray-HPE/docs-csm/operations/configure_with_scsd.md

    Notice that the command prompt includes the hostname for this node controller

-1. The logs from power actions for node 0 and node 1 on this node contoller are in /var/log.
+1. The logs from power actions for node 0 and node 1 on this node controller are in /var/log.

    ```bash
    x1000c1s0b0:> cd /var/log